-The 2018 edition of the Canadian Conference on Global Health (CCGH) will examine the theme of Fragile Environments and Global Health.
-This topic has received increased attention amongst the global health community as we struggle to understand drivers, experiences and solutions.
-Recognized knowledge gaps include, but are not limited to, a lack of empirical evidence, a dearth of credible population data, weak linkages between health and other sectors, insufficient collaboration between humanitarian and development efforts, and an absence of equitable programs and policies, particularly for vulnerable populations such as women and girls, adolescents, and older persons.
-CCGH 2018 seeks to highlight and examine the drivers of change that may address these gaps as we strive to identify positive solutions.
+The 2018 edition of the Canadian Conference on Global Health (CCGH) will examine the theme of Fragile Environments and Global Health: Examining drivers of change.
+This topic has received increased attention amongst the global health community as we struggle to understand drivers, experiences and practices.
+Recognized knowledge gaps include, but are not limited to, a lack of empirical evidence, a dearth of credible population data, weak linkages between health and other sectors, insufficient collaboration between humanitarian and development efforts, and an absence of equitable programs and policies, particularly for vulnerable populations such as women and children, adolescents, and older persons.
+CCGH 2018 seeks to highlight and examine the drivers of change that may address these gaps as we strive to identify positive and transformative change that disrupt the status quo solutions.

 The CCGH draws on the OECD definition of fragility as: the combination of exposure to risk and insufficient coping capacity of the state, system, communities and/or individuals to manage, absorb or mitigate those risks (OECD 2016: 16), and will consider the five dimensions of fragility: